 - BPD/DS surgery: This is an exceptional procedure performed on severely obese patients, which can produce the maximum weight loss of up to 60 to 70 percent of the patient’s body weight in the first year.

 How much does weight loss surgery cost?

 One of the most important questions for many patients is: How much does weight loss surgery cost?
 A report published in the American Journal of Medicine (AMJ) showed that the cost of all types of medical procedures, including bariatric surgery in Mexico is up to 65 percent less than the cost in the US.

 Numerous other research reports in recent years have also indicated that the cost of bariatric surgery in Mexico can be lower by up to 70 percent (or one-fifth of the cost of the same surgery in the United States).

 Affordable weight loss surgery in Mexico does not mean that there would be a compromise on the quality or safety of the procedure.
 The costs of medical care in Mexico are substantially lower because of the general lower cost of living compared to the US.
 Furthermore, insurance-related costs are usually avoided because patients from the US and Canada are ready to pay cash.

 Other overheads such as malpractice insurance are also mostly avoided in Mexico.
 In the US, on the other hand, the costs of medical care are anyway extremely exorbitant.
 That makes the bariatric surgery costs in Mexico significantly cheaper simply by comparison.

-How much is Weight Loss Surgery in Mexico – Comparing Costs with the US and Canada (Prices in US$)
+How much is weight loss surgery in Mexico – compare costs with the US and Canada (prices in US$)